-This is what I’m having for lunch this week – homemade butter bean dip, high fibre crackers and baby tomatoes.
-It’s quick to make, easy to pack for on-the-go eating and very tasty!
+This is what I’m having for lunch this week – homemade butter bean dip, high fibre crackers (also delish with seed crackers) and baby tomatoes.
+It’s quick to make, easy to pack for on-the-go eating and very, very tasty!

 - ½ a medium onion, finely chopped

 - ½ teaspoon crushed garlic

 - ½ teaspoon ground cumin

 - 1 x 410 g tin (250 g drained weight) butter beans, drained and rinsed